sagepaden/RackCity/TimeLog.md

 150pm - 328pm: Got stuck going down a rabbit hole of OpenLayer projects and tutorials.
 Ging to take a break for a little bit.

 345pm - 430pm: Starting back on Python research

+Week 2:

+1pm - : Starting a bit more research on react